 If it is found that you are in a TH2 dominant state, you will need to decrease the overactive TH2 to allow the TH1 system to do its work in destroying organisms.
 By decreasing the TH2 dominance, you should also see a decrease in environmental sensitivities and all allergies.

 Also, many biofilms have a high affinity for heavy metals, meaning, they grab on to them and keep them in their community.
 If you destroy their community barrier, many times heavy metals are released into your system also.
 Symptoms from heavy metals include wide spread joint pain, neurological disorders, fatigue, brain fog and many more.
 If heavy metals aren’t properly accounted for, a patient may appear to get worse with treatment.
-My two most common supplements for heavy metal toxicity are Metal Free (by Body Health) and Takesumi Supreme, which is activated bamboo charcoal, which at least clinically I find to be much more effective than traditional activated charcoal.
+My two most common supplements for heavy metal toxicity are alpha lipoic acid by Thorne Research and Bamboo Charcoal from AMG Naturals, which at least clinically I find to be much more effective than traditional activated charcoal.

 A diet low in all processed sugars is most beneficial once biofilms have been discovered.
 Sugar, vinegar, simple carbs, wheat and corn can all serve as great food sources for biofilms, so it is advised that you stay away from these until biofilms can be eliminated.